genetics-statistics/gemma-wrapper/README.md

 scans (LOCO).

 gemma-k-handler requires a recent version of GEMMA and essentially does a pass-through of all standard GEMMA invocation switches.
+On return gemma-k-handler can return a JSON object (--json) which is useful for web-services.

 Note that this a work in progress (WIP).
 What is described below should work.